tom-doerr/vim_codex/README.rst

 Finally add your OpenAI access information in ``~/.vim/bundle/vim_codex/python/AUTH.py``.
-You can find the access information on the website__.
+You can find your authentication information on the website__.

 __ https://beta.openai.com/account/api-keys